bentemple/steamos-extensions/README.md

 This extension only functions on HoloISO of the player's username is `deck`.

+### steamos-extension-update-btrfs

+If you use `steamos-btrfs`, this extension will automatically update it on a schedule.

+Don't use this extension with HoloISO. `steamos-btrfs` likely doesn't function correctly against HoloISO.

 ### steamos-extension-update-flatpak

 This extension repairs and updates all installed user and system flatpaks on a schedule.
 It also removes any unused dependencies after updates.

+### steamos-extension-performance-tuning

+This extension applies various performance tuning changes.
+Additionally, it installs udev rules that will change the CPU governor, NVMe parameters, etc. when the system transitions from on AC power to off AC power and vice versa.
+When on AC power, everything is pinned to a maximum performance setting.
+When off AC power, settings are pinned to values that should give a good balance between performance and power savings.

+This extension changes some kernel command line parameters and will cause an additional reboot after updates are applied.
+When used together with disable-mitigations, only one additional reboot will occur, not two.

+This extension does not apply kernel command line performance tweaks on HoloISO if it is detected.
+The kernel parameters caused boot issues for this author, and have been set to only apply to SteamOS, where they function correctly.

+### steamos-extension-thermal-tdp

+This extension bundles a daemon that automatically sets the system TDP limit to 20w, and lowers it slowly back down to 15w based on system temperature.

+This should allow bursty games to run at 20w, while keeping sustained loads at 15w to prevent overheating.

+This utility should not be used on any hardware except the steam deck!
+Most likely, it won't do anything, however, there is a small possibility that this daemon could set inappropriate TDP values for some other AMD SoC than the steam deck.

+### steamos-extension-preload

+This extension  installs the `preload` service. `preload` attempts to minimize system latency by pre-caching commonly loaded files.
+A state file will be left at `/var/lib/preload.state` if you uninstall this extension.
+The state file is minimal in size (under a megabyte typically).

+### steamos-extension-prelockd

+This extension installs `prelockd` to help minimize system latency by preventing executable memory-mapped pages from being swapped.

+### steamos-extension-nohang

+This extension installs `nohang` to help minimize system latency in low memory conditions.

+### steamos-extension-irqbalance

+This extension installs and runs the `irqbalance` service, which automatically balances interrupts across CPU cores.
+It is configured to try and minimize the number of running cores in addition to balancing interrupts to strike a better balance between power consumption and performance.

+### steamos-extension-disable-mitigations

+This extension adds `mitigations=off` to SteamOS' boot config.
+It is debatable whether this improves performance, so treat this extension with caution.
+This also *definitely* makes your installation less secure.

+I recommend only using this extension if you understand spectre-like vulnerabilities and can perform your own risk and threat assessment.

+This extension will cause an additional reboot after updates are applied.
+When used together with performance-tuning, only one additional reboot will occur, not two.

 ### steamos-extension-zram